Cardinals - Orioles Prediction, Odds, Pick, How To Watch

 Why The Cardinals Could Cover The Spread

 While the Cardinals have been hot on offense as of late, it is not something they have consistently seen.
-Overall, the Cardinals are tied for 16th in runs scored this year while sitting 13th in batting average, tenth in on-base percentage, and tenth in slugging.
-Willson Contreras has had a nice start to September with a great last week.
-In the last week, he is hitting .313 with a .389 on-base percentage.
-He has three home runs and that has helped him drive in nine runs in the last week.
-Contreras has also scored four times.
+Overall, the Cardinals are 17th in runs scored this year while sitting 13th in batting average, tenth in on-base percentage, and tenth in slugging.
+Willson Contreras has continued to produce in big ways in the last week.
+In the last week, he is hitting .500 with a .550 on-base percentage.
+He has three home runs and that has helped him drive in 11 runs in the last week.
+Contreras has also scored five times.

 For the inside story on the top 10 brawls in MLB history, listen below:

 Overall, the Cardinals have been great in the last week.
-They have hit .248 as a team with a .329 on-base percentage.
-The Cardinals have also hit ten home runs in the last six games, nearly two home runs per game.
+They have hit .249 as a team with a .331 on-base percentage.
+The Cardinals have also stolen nine bases in the last week while hitting nine home runs.
 They have also outperformed their expected run total.
-The Cardinals have scored 40 times in the last week on an expected total of just 31.5 runs.
+The Cardinals have scored 40 times in the last week on an expected total of just 33.8 runs.

-The Cardinals send Dakota Hudson to the mound today.
-He is 6-1 on the season with a 4.43 ERA.
-Last time out he gave up five runs in five innings of work to the Braves but came away with the win in the game.
-In the outing before that, he went seven innings and gave up just one run in a no-decision.
-Since fully moving to a starting role for the Cardinals, he has made seven starts, going 5-1 with the Cardinals going 5-2 in his starts.
+The Cardinals send Drew Rom to the mound today.
+He is 0-2 on the year with a 7.79 ERA.
+Rom has now made four starts for the Cardinals.
+He has gone 5.1 innings or less in all of them, and given up two or more runs in all of them.
+Meanwhile, he has given up a home run in three of the four starts.
+Last time out was the first time the Cardinals won a game he started.
+He went 3.2 innings giving up four runs, but the Cardinals would win 9-4.

 Why The Orioles Could Cover The Spread

-The Orioles offense continues to be hot.
-In the ten games, they have scored 70 runs.
-On the year, the Orioles are sixth in runs scored, while sitting seventh in batting average, 14th in on-base percentage, and ninth in slugging.
+The Oriole's offense struggled last night, but that is a rarity on the year for them.
+On the year, the Orioles are sixth in runs scored, while sitting sixth in batting average, 13th in on-base percentage, and eighth in slugging.
 Aaron Hick has been a huge part of that as of late.
-In the last week, he is hitting .476 with a .542 on-base percentage.
-He has a home run and a double while scoring four times.
-Hicks also has nine RBIs in the last week.
+In the last week, he is hitting .588 with a .632 on-base percentage.
+He has a home run and a double while scoring six times.
+Hicks also has eight RBIs in the last week.

 Meanwhile, Austin Hays and Gunnar Henderson have been providing a lot of run production.
-Henderson is hitting .267 in the last week.
-He has three doubles, a triple, and two home runs.
-That has led to seven RBIs in the last week for him.
-Hays is hitting .308 in the last week.
-He has three doubles and a home run leading to six RBIs.
-Hays has also scored nine times in the last week.
+Hays is hitting .409 in the last week while getting on base at a .417 rate.
+He has a home run and seven RBIs in the last week while scoring seven times.
+Henderson has also scored seven times in the last week. he has hit two home runs, two doubles, and a triple in that time while hitting .345.
+Cedric Mullins has also added six RBIs in the last week, with four of them coming on that grand slam.

 Final Cardinals-Orioles Prediction & Pick